-In 1Q16, Activision Blizzard (ATVI) completed its acquisition of King Digital (KING).
-This acquisition has helped Activision’s MAU (monthly active users) growth reach impressive levels for the past two quarters.
+As we noted earlier in this series, Activision Blizzard (ATVI) completed its acquisition of King Digital (KING) in 1Q16.
+This acquisition has helped Activision’s MAU (monthly active users) growth reach impressive levels for the past three quarters.

-At the end of 2Q16, Activision Blizzard had over 491 million MAUs.
-Blizzard also had the biggest “online player community” in 2Q16, with over 33 million users, which represents a 29% rise quarter-over-quarter and 13% increase YoY (year-over-year).
+At the end of 3Q16, Activision Blizzard’s MAU exceeded 482 million.
+Blizzard noted that it had the largest share of the online player community in 3Q16, with over 42 million users.
+This user community represents a 25% rise quarter-over-quarter and a 50% increase YoY (year-over-year).

 What’s driving MAU?

-Activision continues to have four of the top ten games on next-generation consoles like Xbox (MSFT) and PlayStation (SNE).
-Driven by seasonal trends and launch timing, King’s MAU fell to 409 million in 2Q16.
-But for the tenth consecutive quarter, King had three of the top 15 grossing titles in the United States in the mobile app store.
+Activision has four of the top ten games on next-generation consoles like Xbox (MSFT) and PlayStation (SNE).
+Driven by seasonal trends and launch timing, King’s MAU fell to 394 million in 3Q16.
+However, for the 11th consecutive quarter, King had three of the top 15 grossing titles in the United States in the mobile app space.